-GAIA instructors Chris Reeves and David Taylor, both members of the Surrey Flydressers’ Guild, lead a series of fly-tying evenings aimed at beginners and intermediate fly-tiers.
+Classes are run by GAIA instructors Chris Reeves and David Taylor, both senior members of the Flydressers’ Guild.
+They lead a series of fly-tying evenings aimed at beginners and intermediate fly-tiers.
 The sessions are structured so that beginners can tie a basic example while more advanced can tackle harder techniques and materials.

 Note: We would welcome any experienced tier to come along and assist with the classes, especially anyone wishing to become a fly-tying instructor.
 We will give help and guidance and prepare you for sitting your instructors exams.